cesaraustralia/DynamicGrids.jl/README.md

 ## Grids

 Simulation grids may be any single `AbstractArray` or a `NamedTuple` of multiple `AbstractArray`.
-Grids are updated by `Rules` that are run for every cell, at every timestep.
+Grids are updated by `Rule`s that are run for every cell, at every timestep.

 The `init` grid/s contain whatever initialisation data is required to start